windicss/docs/guide/installation.md

 ## Build Tools

-Build tools support are framework-agnostic, they should works for most framework without specific configurations.
+Supports for build tools are framework-agnostic, they work for most frameworks without specific configurations.

 <Integrations class="mb-5" :items="[
   {